rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 Notice that this is not absolute, for instance, using Nushell in VSCode on Win10, typing `x` or `./x` still open the `x.py` in editor rather invoke the program :)

-In the rest of this guilde, we use `x` rather than `x.py` directly.
+In the rest of this guide, we use `x` rather than `x.py` directly.
 The following
 command:

 ```bash